 Restoration.
 Expenses that may be for restoration include expenses for replacing a substantial structural part of your property, repairing damage to your property after you properly adjusted the basis of your property as a result of a casualty loss, or rebuilding your property to a like-new condition.

 Adaptation.
 Expenses that may be for adaptation include expenses for altering your property to a use that isn’t consistent with the intended ordinary use of your property when you began renting the property.

 Safe harbor for routine maintenance.
-If you determine that your cost was for an improvement to a building or equipment, you may still be able to deduct your cost under the routine maintenance safe harbor.
+If you determine that your cost was for an improvement to a building or equipment, you still may be able to deduct your cost under the routine maintenance safe harbor.
 See Pub.
 535 for more information.

 RECORDS: Separate the costs of repairs and improvements, and keep accurate records.
 You will need to know the cost of improvements when you sell or depreciate your property.
-The expenses you capitalize for improving your property can generally be depreciated as if the improvement were separate property.
+The expenses you capitalize for improving your property generally can be depreciated as if the improvement were separate property.